Driver in LA crash that killed 5 charged with murder | Law-Order

 - United States

-The driver suspected of causing a fiery crash that killed five people and an 8 1/2-month-old fetus was charged Monday with murder.
+The driver suspected of causing a fiery crash that killed five people, including a pregnant woman, was charged on Monday with murder.

 Nicole Lorraine Linton was charged with six counts of murder and five counts of vehicular manslaughter with gross negligence, according to the Los Angeles County district attorney's office.